-The robot is equipped with two motors, one for each side.
-As a result, whenever the robot turns, it always follows an arc path.
-The size and radius of this arc can vary depending on the turn.
+The robot is equipped with two motors, one on each side.
+As a result, whenever the robot turns, it always follows a curved path, also known as an arc.
+The size and radius of this arc depend on how the robot is programmed to turn.

 To access the full video please subscribe to FLLCasts.com